jmfrank/recurrent_conv_net/README.md

 The 'data' folder contains 2D time-series images of individual nuclei that show nascent transcription bursts.
 The data files contain the results of a optimized semantic segmentation and human-corrected results.
 Using utils.load_data.SEG_RNN will provide the raw images, labels, spot-masks (used as weights), and cell-masks for training and validation.
 (First, use the preprocess_spots.ipynb notebook to create the pickle file).

 The train_RNN_SEG.py script is a template for running training and validation.
 The 'generator' class controls how tensorflow builds the model.
-The recurrent CNN architecture is defined in model_layers.cell_models.SpotCell.
+The individual recurrent CNN cell is defined in model_layers.cell_models.SpotCell.

 # Parameters